ledm/bgc-val-public/README.md

 ## Requirements

 To use this package, the following python packages are required:
-* matplotlib
+* Matplotlib
 * netCDF4
 * numpy
 * scipy
 * cartopy

-If they are not available on your linux system, most of these python packages can be installed with the command:
+If they are not available on your Linux system, most of these python packages can be installed with the command:
 ```bash
 pip install --user packagename